thisismalindu/python-todo-app/README.md

 The application will start, and you can follow the on-screen menu to perform various tasks with your todo list.

 The code is well organized and should be easy to read through and understand.

+## Backup Functionality

+This app includes a backup system to make sure you don't accidently remove an item or delete your entire todo list.
+When you remove a todo item or clear your todo list, the app will create a backup with the current todo list.
+You can later restore this backup using the **Restore Backup** functionality.

+**NOTE:** The backup system is not like a version control system, atleast at the moment.
+So whenever you remove an item or clear the todo list, the backup file is overwritten.
+So if you want to keep backups of certain lists, you will have to either have copies of the `todo_file.conf` or `todo_file_backup.conf` files or just copy the list from the console and save it somewhere.
+Version control is a feature we are hoping to integrate in the future.